lateef-taiwo/ANSIBLE-PROJECTS/ansible-config-artifact/README.md

 ![plugin](./images/copy-artifact-plugin.png)

-4. Create a new Freestyle projectand name it save_artifacts.
+4. Create a new Freestyle project and name it save_artifacts.

 5. This project will be triggered by completion of your existing ansible project.
 Configure it accordingly: